 How To Improve Memory With Just 10 Mins Exercise – New Research

 It is commonly know that aerobic exercise is good for both the body and the brain.
 Exercise increases endorphins and the production of serotonin in the nervous system as well as increasing the amount of oxygen delivered the brain.
 This oxygenation of the brain improves blood flow and ultimately helps if you are struggling to improve memory, your focus and concentration as well as your overall brain health and performance.

-However, given how complicated our modern day lives are now and how difficult it is to find time in our busy days to exercise in a meaningful way, the question is, just how much daily aerobic exercise do we need to do and how to improve memory and brain health without cutting into the limited amount of valuable amount of time we have available in our day?
+However, given how complicated our modern day lives are now and how difficult it is to find time in our busy schedules to exercise in a meaningful way, the question is, just how much daily aerobic exercise do we need to do?
+Specifically what is needed to improve memory and brain health without cutting into the limited amount of valuable amount of time we have available in our day?

 The reason this question is important is because it’s human nature to not do the things that are good for us if we don’t see immediate benefit.
 But since exercise is so important to brain health it is vital to try and understand how much exercise is enough to keep our brains in tiptop condition.

 Luckily for all of us, new research from the University of California (UCI) may have found the answer.

 The UCI study involved two groups of adults aged 50+.
-The first group had no history of mental illness or memory loss while second group consisted of individuals who had been struggling with how to improve memory and who had experienced some form of memory loss during their adult lives.
+The first group had no history of mental illness or memory loss while the second group consisted of individuals who had been struggling with how to improve memory and who had experienced some form of memory loss during their adult lives.